ana99-anv/Bug-Prioritization-System/README.md

 The accuracy/F1 drop is fairly mild on its own.
 What's actually alarming is the base rate of urgent bugs nearly tripled between the two periods — from about 10.4% of training data to 31.0% of the later test window — and the default threshold's recall collapsed to 3.1%.
 A threshold that worked fine at training time basically stopped working once the underlying data shifted.

-One important caveat: I don't have a reliable bug creation date in this dataset, so I used updated_date as the closest available proxy for chronological order.
+One important note: I don't have a reliable bug creation date in this dataset, so I used updated_date as the closest available proxy for chronological order.
 That means the "future" window might include bugs that were reopened or re-triaged, not just newly filed ones — which could partly explain the base-rate jump (urgent bugs get touched more often because they're urgent).
 I couldn't fully verify this against the raw data, so I'm treating this result as an upper-bound estimate of drift, not a precise simulation of deployment.

 The takeaway I actually trust: a threshold picked once during development isn't safe to leave fixed forever.
 It needs to be monitored and recalibrated as the data shifts, the same way you'd manage a fraud or spam threshold.